pycontribs/pyrax/docs/cloud_files.md

     folder = "/home/me/projects/cool_project/"

-    # This will create a new container named 'cool_project', and
+    # This creates a new container named 'cool_project', and
-    # upload the contents of the target folder to it
+    # uploads the contents of the target folder to it.
     upload_key, total_bytes = cf.upload_folder(folder)

-    # This will upload the contents of the target folder to a container
+    # This uploads the contents of the target folder to a container
     # named 'software'.
-If that container does not exist, it will be created.
+If that container does not exist, it is created.
     upload_key, total_bytes = cf.upload_folder(folder, container="software")

-    # This is the same as above, but will ignore any files ending in '.pyc'
+    # This is the same as above, but ignores any files ending in '.pyc'
     upload_key, total_bytes = cf.upload_folder(folder, container="software",
             ignore="*.pyc")

-    # Same as above, but will skip several different file name patterns
+    # Same as above, but skips several different file name patterns
     upload_key, total_bytes = cf.upload_folder(folder, container="software",
             ignore=["*.pyc", "*.tgz", "tmp*"])